ExpediaGroup/bull/bull-transformer-generator/README.md

 ```
 `TransformerSpec` analyzes the destination type and produces code that can handle different mapping scenarios:

-1. **Mutable** - destination is instantiated using a no-arg constructor and properties are mapped from available source getters to destination setters.
+1. **Mutable** - the destination is instantiated using a no-arg constructor and properties are mapped from available source getters to destination setters.
 Destination type should follow the [JavaBean conventions](https://en.wikipedia.org/wiki/JavaBeans#JavaBean_conventions).
-2. **Immutable *(TODO)*** - destination is instantiated using the longest constructor and arguments are mapped from available source getters.
+2. **Immutable *(TODO)*** - the destination is instantiated using the longest constructor and arguments are mapped from available source getters.
-3. **Mixed *(TODO)*** - destination is initialized as in the *Immutable* case and additional properties are mapped from available source getters to destination setters.
+3. **Mixed *(TODO)*** - the destination is initialized as in the *Immutable* case and additional properties are mapped from available source getters to destination setters.

 ### Source Adapter